awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master.md

    IDENTIFIED BY 'password'
    ```

-For more information, see [Replication with a MySQL or MariaDB Instance Running External to Amazon RDS](MySQL.Procedural.Importing.External.Repl.md)\.

 To use encrypted replication, configure the master to use SSL connections\.
 Also, import the certificate authority certificate, client certificate, and client key into the DB instance or DB cluster using the [mysql\.rds\_import\_binlog\_ssl\_material](mysql_rds_import_binlog_ssl_material.md) procedure\.

 **Note**